cmu-swdesign/cmu-swdesign.github.io/index.md

 Every student receives 7 tokens that they can spend throughout the semester in the following ways:
 -  For each token a student can submit a homework assignment 1 day late (with 7 tokens a student can submit multiple homeworks one day late each or a single homework up to 7 days late).
 - For three tokens a student can redo an individual homework assignment and resubmit.
 The earlier submission is discarded and the regraded assignment counts toward the final grade.
 Each homework can be resubmitted only once.
 Resubmissions must be received before the final presentation.
-- For one token a student can submit a reading quiz late (any time before the final presentation) or resubmit a graded reading quiz.
 - Remaining tokens at the end of the semester are counted as one participation day each.

 If a student runs out of tokens, individual assignments receive a penalty of 15% per day.
 Exceptions to this policy will be made at the discretion of the instructors in important circumstances, almost always involving a family or medical emergency — you can ask your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.
 For accommodations related to remote teaching, we try to be flexible: please contact the instructors.
 Please communicate also with your team about potential timing issues.

-## Regrading policy
-If you have objections regarding the assigned points for a certain assessment, please email the grader of your assignment and/or instructor directly within one week of the grades being posted, or no later than one week before final grades are due in the case of regrading the final homework.
-Your email should contain well-grounded reasons for why the points do not seem to reflect your learning outcome in the submitted assignment.

 ## Participation policy
 Class participation will be graded by in-class engagement, including asking relevant questions based on a critical review of required readings and lectures, preparation for any in-class exercises, and responses on the class discussion board.
 Giving wrong answers during in-class sessions does not negatively affect your grade, because we don’t expect you to do perfect but to try to get better.